-When a patient undergoes a traditional hip replacement, the surgeon makes a long incision on the back of the hip, and cuts and detaches soft tissue (muscles, ligaments, and tendons), to access the hip joints.
-The surgeon will then replace either the entire ball-and-socket with prosthetics, or only replace a portion of the damaged bone and cartilage.
+When a patient undergoes a traditional hip replacement, the surgeon makes a long incision on the back of the hip and cuts and detaches soft tissue (muscles, ligaments, and tendons) to access the hip joints.
+The surgeon then replaces either the entire ball-and-socket with prosthetics or only replaces a portion of the damaged bone and cartilage.

 An anterior hip replacement does the same as a traditional hip replacement surgery.
 However, the incisions are much smaller and are done from the front of the hip.
 This allows the doctor to avoid cutting into muscle to reach the joints.

 While the end result is the same, this minimally invasive procedure causes less pain post-surgery.
 It also allows patients to recover more quickly.